UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 3. Log in to your Azure Stack *Subscription* with Service Principal Name (SPN)

-4. Check if resource group exits and create one if it does not.
+4. Check if the resource group exists and create one if it does not.

 5. Test deployment JSON.